cdzombak/SaveTabs/README.md

 ## History

+* v0.5: compatibility with Chrome's manifest v2 format.
+Use an event page instead of a persistent background page.
+Redesigned & simplified options page.
+New icons.
 * v0.4.1: ?
 * v0.4 added the option to choose where the new bookmarks folders are created
 * v0.3 fixed an off-by-one error in the month